HISPlayer/UnityiOS-SDK/setup-guide.md

 using System.Collections;
 using System.Collections.Generic;
 using UnityEngine;
-using HisPlayerAPI;
+using HISPlayerAPI;

-public class iOSStreamController : HisPlayerManager
+public class iOSStreamController : HISPlayerManager
 {
     protected override void Awake()
     {